Frequently Asked Questions

 How is assessment different from grading?

-Generally, evaluates individual students’ learning and performance across an entire project or class.
+Generally, grading evaluates individual students’ learning and performance across an entire project or class.
 Although grades are sometimes treated as a proxy for student learning, they are not always a reliable measure.
 Moreover, they incorporate criteria – such as attendance, participation, and effort – that are not direct measures of learning.
 Even in single assignments or exams, it is not always the case that the entire assignment or exam is graded solely on the single criteria delineated in one Student Learning Outcome.

-The goal of is to improve student learning.
+The goal of assessment is to improve student learning.
 Assignments and exams can be used both for grading and for assessment.
 But, assessment goes beyond grading by systematically examining student learning on very specific criteria which are often more narrow than the scope of a long research report or a final cumulative exam.
 Assessment of individual SLOs specific to General Education or to an entire academic program should result in clear, measure of learning on one SLO.
 That discreet measure can then be used to inform improvement in the delivery of information in a class or in a series of courses that make up a degree program.

 Do I have to use Canvas?